-Without a doubt, my husband and my favorite romantic getaway is a stay at the luxurious and historic Broadmoor, the longest standing Five-Star Five-Diamond hotel in the United States.
+Without a doubt, one of the favorite romantic Colorado getaways for my husband and me is a stay at the luxurious and historic Broadmoor, the longest standing Five-Star Five-Diamond hotel in the United States.
 With its impeccable personalized service, the moment you step onto its property, you are treated like A VIP — and encouraged to unwind and unplug.

 Located just 90 minutes south of Denver, The Broadmoor’s Mediterranean-style resort is Old World elegance meets modern elegance.
 Couples experience pure luxury at every turn, from their rooms to the divine cuisine at their on-site restaurants to a romantic spa treatment.

 The famous hot springs of Glenwood is a must-see and do for all romantics.
 Located in Glenwood Springs, less than 3 hours from Denver, the historic and local family-owned Hotel Denver spans more than 100 years with many stories to tell, including Colorado immigrants, prohibition, gangsters, world wars, and even a Wild West shooting or two.